piazzai/cvless/_posts/2022-08-01-on-the-use-of-icons.md

 In this case, the icon shows up with link formatting and its stroke width slightly increases on hovering.
 Check it out. {% include iconlink.html icon="svg/github.svg" href="https://github.com/" %}

-Simple CSS allows you to modify various aspects of the icon's appearance, including `stroke-width`, `stroke` (i.e., color), and size (with `transform`).
+Simple CSS allows you to modify many aspects of the icon's appearance, including stroke width, color (with the `stroke` property), and size (with `transform`).
 Here is a usage example:

 {% highlight css %}
 svg {